evfro/polara/README.md

 Polara is the first recommendation framework that allows a deeper analysis of recommender systems performance, based on the idea of feedback polarity (by analogy with sentiment polarity in NLP).

 In addition to standard question of "how good a recommender system is at recommending relevant items", it allows assessing the ability of a recommender system to **avoid irrelevant recommendations** (thus, less likely to disappoint a user).
 You can read more about this idea in a research paper [Fifty Shades of Ratings: How to Benefit from a Negative Feedback in Top-N Recommendations Tasks](http://arxiv.org/abs/1607.04228).
 The research results can be easily reproduced with this framework, visit a "fixed state" version of the code at https://github.com/Evfro/fifty-shades (there're also many usage examples).
 The framework also features efficient tensor-based implementation of an algorithm, proposed in the paper, that takes full advantage of the polarity-based formulation.
-Currently, there is an [online demo](http://coremodel.azurewebsites.net) (for test purposes only), that demonstrates the effect of taking into account feedback polarity.

 ## Prerequisites
 Current version of Polara supports both Python 2 and Python 3 environments.
 Future versions are likely to drop support of Python 2 to make a better use of Python 3 features.

 The framework heavily depends on `Pandas, Numpy, Scipy` and `Numba` packages.
 Better performance can be achieved with `mkl` (optional).
 It's also recommended to use `jupyter notebook` for experimentation.
-Visualization of results can be done with help of `matplotlib` and optionally `seaborn`.
+Visualization of results can be done with help of `matplotlib`.
 The easiest way to get all those at once is to use the latest [Anaconda distribution](https://www.continuum.io/downloads).

-If you use a separate `conda` environment for testing, the following command can be used to ensure that all required dependencies are in place (see [this](http://conda.pydata.org/docs/commands/conda-install.html) for more info):
+If you use a separate `conda` environment for testing, the following command can be issued to ensure that all required dependencies are in place (see [this](http://conda.pydata.org/docs/commands/conda-install.html) for more info):

 `conda install --file conda_req.txt`